 - Enter the required loan amount.

-- Enter or select the tenor.
+- Enter or select the tenure.

 - Enter the applicable rate of interest rate.